sourcegraph/handbook/content/departments/security/tooling/terraform-cloud.md

 All of Engineering has access to view and plan changes to specific shared workspaces in Terraform Cloud.
 The workspaces in question can be seen [here][org-access].

-The Cloud, DevEx and Security teams have workspace write access to the workspaces relevant to their work.
+The Cloud, DevEx, and Security teams have workspace write access to the workspaces relevant to their work.

 If you believe that you need more access to a Terraform Cloud workspace than you currently have, post